Date Effective: June 1, 2018

 As the first company in the point-of-care industry to earn BPA Worldwide’s platform certification in August 2017, we are uniquely positioned to lead the industry in defining and delivering independent third-party validation and verification that meets IAB and BPA standards.
-BPA has access to OH systems to pull raw data for campaign auditing directly.
-The platform is independently reviewed every six months.
+BPA has direct access to OH systems to pull granular impression-level data for campaign auditing directly.
+The platform is independently reviewed every quarter by BPA.

-The Outcome Health platform is a network of more than 140,000 digital devices including waiting room screens, exam and infusion room tablets, exam room wallboards and Wi-Fi access in some 40,000 physician offices across the country.
+The Outcome Health platform is a network of more than 150,000 digital devices including waiting room screens, exam and infusion room tablets, exam room wallboards and Wi-Fi access, as well as waiting room posters in some 40,000 physician offices across the country.
 Outcome Health’s independent certification of its health intelligence platform in accordance with the BPA Worldwide rules for audience qualification and Interactive Advertising Bureau (IAB) guidelines for impression measurement from BPA’s iCompli division.
 Outcome Health is also leading the point-of-care industry in providing audited results of marketing campaigns through third-party audits that ensure complete transparency and accuracy in a timely way.

 Ad Measurement Metrics

 All reported ad impressions are device initiated.
 Advertisements are not counted until they are received by the device in accordance with current Interactive Advertising Bureau (“IAB”) standards for impression measurement (available at https://www.iab.com/).